So, where do you go for the best cocktail in town? We asked and you answered via our 11th annual Best Of San Joaquin Readers’ Choice Awards.

 Pear Bellini @ Market Tavern

 Popular demand turned this seasonal drink a permanent brunch must-have.

 Ingredients: Brut champagne, pear vodka, elderflower liqueur, fresh pear juice.

 Favorite aspects of the drink: It’s light, fruit forward, not too sweet.
 It’s well-balanced.

 What it pairs well with: A light appetizer, deviled eggs, the burrata stuffed with cream, the charcuterie board, desserts like gelato, cheesecake, or the blackberry apple crisp.

-We use the pears ourselves.
-We use local pears.
+We use local pears, and juice them in house.
 The riper they are, the thicker the juice.
 We use Bosc pears.
 These hold their flavor really well.
 It doesn’t come off as too sweet.
 It’s about as sweet as a mimosa would be.
 It sits in a champagne cru glass.
 Strain the pear juice.

 Gin Blossom @ Townehouse Restaurant at Wine & Roses

 A hotel restaurant that offers over 70 wines from the Lodi wine country, Townehouse Restaurant on West Turner Road in Lodi offers unique craft cocktails, outdoor seating, and live music every evening.
 And new to their beloved, seasonal cocktail menu is the Gin Blossom—available throughout spring and summer.